Making Space For Nature

 We Need to Think Bigger

 For years, we’ve focused on protecting our best wild places - nature reserves, ancient woodlands and special sites.
-This work matters, but it's not enough to bring nature back into everyone’s life.
+This work matters, but it hasn't stopped the loss of nature and it's not going to be enough to bring nature back into everyone’s life.
+You can find out more about this in our 2025 State of Nature in Derbyshire report.

 Wildlife can't survive in small, isolated patches.
 It needs connected landscapes where animals can move freely, ecosystems can function properly and nature has room to recover.

-In 2010, Sir John Lawton's ground-breaking report, "Making Space for Nature", showed us what we need: Better, Bigger, More, and Joined Up spaces for nature.
+In 2010, Sir John Lawton's ground-breaking report, "Making Space for Nature", showed us what we need: Bigger, Better, More and more Joined Up spaces for nature.

 The Four Principles

-More Spaces - The nature reserves that we’ve got can't do it alone.
+More Spaces - Our traditional nature reserves can't do it alone.
 We need to create more sites across Derbyshire, with each new space strengthening the network.

 Joined Up Spaces - The magic is in the connections.
-Our new sites link existing nature reserves with new habitats, so wildlife can flow across a healing landscape.
+Our aim is that our new spaces link to existing nature spaces, so wildlife can flow across a healing landscape.

 BNG